Tokyo Friends Trip Itinerary

-Perfect 4 Days in Tokyo with Friends is a public Rondinello plan for Tokyo.
-This page keeps the same search intent while grounding the itinerary in a real trip structure instead of generic filler.
+Perfect 4 Days in Tokyo with Friends is a real public Rondinello plan for friend groups in Tokyo.
+Use it as a day-by-day starting point with concrete stops, pacing, and planning context instead of generic filler.

 Based on a real public Rondinello itinerary, then rewritten for this exact search intent.